yogyogi/Create-PDF-files-in-ASP.NET-Core-with-MigraDoc/README.md

-# How to create PDF files in ASP.NET Core with MigraDoc
+# Working with PDF, Excel and CSV files in ASP.NET Core

+This repository covers:

+1. Creating PDF files with MigraDoc
+2. Import and Export of Excel files
+3. Import and Export of CSV files

 <img src="https://www.yogihosting.com/wp-content/uploads/2026/04/aspnet-core-pdf-migradoc.png" alt="Create PDF files in ASP.NET Core with MigraDoc"  title="Create PDF files in ASP.NET Core with MigraDoc">

 MigraDoc is a popular .NET library used in ASP.NET Core applications to generate structured PDF documents programmatically.
 It creates rich documents with elements like paragraphs, tables, headers, and images.
 Here we will create a complete PDF file with MigraDoc.
 The complete tutorial can be read from - <a href="https://www.yogihosting.com/aspnet-core-pdf-migradoc/" target="_blank">YogiHosting</a>.

-## What is covered
+## What is covered in PDF

 - [x] Adding Headings in PDF
 - [x] Adding Paragraps in PDF